JoLi0608/RTDM/README.md

 ### data

-The folder $data$ contains two pickle files storing the data for our real-time benchkark.
+The folder /data contains two pickle files storing the data for our real-time benchkark.

-$inference/_ time.pkl$ stores the median inference delay of selected algorithms in different continuous-control tasks under varing hardware conditions.
+$inference_time.pkl$ stores the median inference delay of selected algorithms in different continuous-control tasks under varing hardware conditions.

 $repeat.pkl$ stores the reward achieved by selected algorithms with varying delay/sticky actions.